pjdietz/rester-client/README.md

-# RESTer Core
+# RESTer

-This package includes the core functionality for RESTer, a library for making HTTP requuests from a text file or string.
+RESTer is a library for making HTTP requests from a text file or string.

 ## Tests